-A subsurface investigation of the property was performed on August 8, 2016.
-Three test pits and one pothole were excavated by way of a Komatsu PC200LC trackhoe to depths between 10 and 14 feet below existing grade (see Figure A-4).
+Two phases of subsurface investigations were performed to address the landslide hazard on the property.
+The first phase of subsurface investigations was performed on August 8, 2016.
+Three test pits and one pothole (TP-1, TP-2, TP-3, and PH-1) were excavated by way of a Komatsu PC200LC tracked excavator to depths between 10 and 14 feet below existing grade.
 The pothole was simply a deep, steep hole dug with the intent to assess the presence of non-hazardous geologic conditions and identify the top of bedrock at depth, and was not logged and sampled in the same detailed manner as the test pits.
-The subsurface excavations were logged and photographed in detail, and the logs are displayed in Figures A-5 through A-8.
-Practical refusal in hard bedrock was encountered in all of the excavations.
-Groundwater seepage was observed in TP-3 and PH-1, entering the excavations to a depth of approximately 13 feet below existing grade and filling the base of the excavations to a depth of approximately 3 inches by the end of logging.
+Because shallow landslide features were observed in the subsurface in TP-1, and to further define the landslide outline from the site reconnaissance, a second phase of subsurface investigations was conducted on October 25 and 26, 2016.
+An additional four test pits (TP-4, TP-5, TP-6, and TP-7) were excavated by way of a Komatsu PC200LC tracked excavator to depths between 11 and 12.5 feet below existing grade.
+The subsurface excavations were logged and photographed in detail.
+The location of each excavation is shown on Figure A-4, and the logs for each excavation are presented as Figures A-5 through A-12.
+Practical refusal in hard bedrock was encountered in TP-2 at a depth of 10 feet below existing grade.
+Groundwater seepage was observed in TP-3 and PH-1, entering the excavations at a depth of approximately 13 feet below existing grade and filling the base of the excavations to a depth of approximately 3 inches by the end of logging.